Arranging living room furniture for comfort and style

 The subtle shade variations you get in different lighting conditions, the way different fabrics of similar colors reflect light - these and other factors mean you shouldn't expect too much.
 Use it for guidance only, then make your final decisions with real samples of fabric, carpet, rugs, etc seen in different lighting conditions.

 If you're interested in computer generated views there are a number of products you can use.
-Some you buy and install on your computer, others such as the one below are web based and you pay a small fee to use them.
+Some you buy and install on your computer, others are web based and you pay a small fee to use them.